deeps201/Bootstrap-Intro/README.md

  # FIGURE

    To display a content—like an image with an caption, consider using a <figure>.

          <figure class="figure">
          <img src="..." class="figure-img img-fluid rounded" alt="...">
          <figcaption class="figure-caption">captions for an image</figcaption>
          </figure>

+# INPUT GROUP